PySimpleGUI/PySimpleGUI/readme.md

 	* Helps greatly with centering.
 Frames will shrink to fit the contents for example.
 Use Sizer to pad out to right size
 * Added Window.visibility_changed to match the PySimpleGUIQt call
 * Fixed Debugger so that popout window shows any newly added locals

+## 4.4 PySimpleGUI Release 5-Sep-2019

+* window() - "Calling" your Window object will perform a Read call
+* InputText - move cursor to end following Update
+* Shortcuts - trying to get a manageable and stable set of Normal, Short, Super-short
+	* DD - DropDown (Combo)
+	* LB, LBox - Listbox
+	* R, Rad - Radio
+	* ML, MLine - Multiline
+	* BMenu - ButtonMenu
+	* PBar, Prog - ProgressBar
+	* Col - Column
+* Listbox - new method GetIndexes returns currently selected items as a list of indexes
+* Output - new method Get returns the contents of the output element
+* Button - For Macs don't don't allow setting button color.
+Previously only warned
+* ButtonMenu - new Click method will click the button just like a normal Button's Click method
+* Column scrolling finally works correctly with mousewheel.
+Shift+Mouse Scroll will scroll horizontally
+* Table - Get method is a dummy version a Get because Qt port got a real Get method
+* Table - Will add numerical column headers if Column Headsing is set to None when creating Table Element
+* Table - FIXED the columns crazily resizing themselves bug!!
+* Table - Can resize individual columns now
+* Tree - was not returning Keys but instead the string representation of the key
+* SetIcon will set to default base64 icon if there's an error loading icon
+* Fix for duplicate key error.
+Was attempting to add a "unique key counter" onto end of keys if duplicate, but needed to turn into string first
+* Columns
+	* No longer expand nor fill
+	* Sizing works for both scrolled and normal
+* Setting focus - fixed bug when have tabs, columns, frames that have elements that can get the focus.
+Setting focus on top-level window
+* InputText elements will now cause rows to expand due to X direction expansion
+* Frame - Trying to set the size but doesn't seem to be setting it correctly
+* Tabs will now expand & fill now (I hope this is OK!!!)

 ### Upcoming
 Make suggestions people!
 Future release features